zane047/zane047.github.io/docs/index.md

 * My subsystem will recieve data from one of my teamates subsystem which then my subsystem will store the data as well as computing temperature sensor values.
 After, I take the stored data as well as my value data and output the data to the OLED subsystem.

+* To review the details listed of the material used to construct the subsection, you can review it in the ["Requirements"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["Block Diagram"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["Component Selection"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.
-To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["BOM"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["Schematic"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.
+* To review the details listed of the material used to construct the subsection, you can review it in the ["PCB"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/04-BOM/BOM/) section of the datasheet.

 >Continue for all the remaining/missing sections.